 Don’t act like you know everything.
 As a newbie, we understand your struggles.
 We’ve all been there and acting like you don’t need help will not do you any good.
 On the other hand, don’t act like a know-it-all gym counsellor.
 You’re not working for the gym as a trainer right?
 And besides, do you like other people blabbering out that your technique is not right or you’re doing it all wrong?

 If you need help while doing bench presses, ask a spotter.
 It’s better to be safe than having heavy barbells on your chest or worst, on your face.
 Squat stands and power racks are for squatting, there are curl racks for bicep curls.

 Don’t use the power or squat rack for your bicep curls, if the gym is crowded and racks are limited, spare yourself some dignity and avoid being called “that guy who do bicep curls on a power rack.”

 Share the water dispenser.
 If you’re filling up huge water bottles then let the next person get his/her glass of water first.

-Don’t interrupt someone in a middle of a set, if you want to work in, wait until he/she finishes.
+Don’t interrupt someone in the middle of a set, if you want to work in, wait until he/she finishes.
 Also, don’t keep equipment to yourself, share and earn a friend.

 After working out…

-Do clean your equipment after using them, be it sweat or chalk and do other users a favor and return them where they belong.
+Do clean your equipment after using them, be it sweat or chalk and do other users a favour and return them where they belong.